kbuntrock/openapi-maven-plugin/docs/README.md

     - Reduces the surface for security vulnerabilities.

-- **Flexible Project Structures**
+- **Fast and flexible**
     - Documentation can be generated from modules that only contain interfaces.
-    - Works faster than methods requiring a running application or full integration test execution.
+    - Works faster than methods requiring a running application or integration test execution.

 - **Wide JDK Compatibility**